-The romaine lettuce should be washed and checked for bugs before Chag.
-Those particular about "Gebrochts" should make sure the lettuce is dried so that they may be eaten together with the Matzah at Korach.
+The romaine lettuce should be washed and checked for bugs before Shabbat.
+Whoever is particular about Gebroks should also make sure to dry the lettice before Shabbat so that they may be eaten together with the Matzah at Korach.

-The horseradish should be ground before Chag and placed in an air-tight container to retain its potency.
-[If, prior to purchase, the horseradish was cut with a knife whose status is unknown, the measurement of a "netilah" which is about the size of a thumbs width from the area of the cut should be removed and discarded.]
+The horseradish should be ground before Shabbat and placed in an air-tight container to retain its potency.
+[If, prior to purchase, the horseradish was cut with a knife whose status is unknown, the area of the cut should be removed and discarded.]

-The Charoset should be prepared (with apples, pears and nuts) before Chag.
+The Charoset should be prepared (with apples, pears and nuts) before Shabbat.

-Hard boiled eggs should be prepared (but remain unpeeled) for the Kaarah.
+Hard boiled eggs should be prepared before Shabbat (but remain unpeeled) for the Kaarah.